Streets-Heaver/SHAutomation/README.md

 Once your code has finished running the application will automatically be closed.

-For more advanced features and more examples please see the [Wiki](https://github.com/Streets-Heaver/SHAutomation/wiki).
+For advanced features and more examples please see the [Wiki](https://github.com/Streets-Heaver/SHAutomation/wiki).